The Chimes, Uxbridge

-The Chimes is a shopping centre in Uxbridge, within the London Borough of Hillingdon, owned by the Malaysian pension fund Kumpulan Persaan.
+The Chimes is a shopping centre in Uxbridge, within the London Borough of Hillingdon, owned by the Malaysian pension fund Kumpulan Wang Persaraan (Diperbadankan).
 Opened in February 2001, the centre includes 71 stores, cafes and restaurants, including Boots, H&M and Next as anchor stores.
 A multi-screen Odeon cinema with an IMAX screen is also part of the centre.
 A number of existing old buildings in Uxbridge High Street were restored and incorporated into the new shopping centre, which was designed with the intention of it blending into its surroundings.

 The centre was formerly named Intu Uxbridge between 2013 and 2021 under the ownership and management of Intu Properties, prior to the collapse of that company.